amfoss/cms/README.md

 From now when you start your work, run ``workon amfoss`` inside the project repository and you can work with the django application as usual -

 * `python manage.py migrate` - set up database
-* `python manage.py createsuperadmin` - create admin user
+* `python manage.py createsuperuser` - create admin user
 * `python manage.py runserver`  - run the project locally

 *Make sure you pull new changes from remote regularly.*